pichim/PES_Board/docs/markdown/course_setup.md

 #### Flashing the Microcontroller by Drag and Drop

 This ***Project.bin*** file is the compiled binary that can be flashed to the microcontroller.
-To flash the binary just drag and drop the file the the drive representing your microcontroller.
+To flash the binary just drag and drop the file to the drive representing your microcontroller.